 There are various types of treats you can stock:

-Most people have access to a car these days and travel to some extent; so they often take their pets with them.
-Travelling with pets is common around the holiday season, school holidays and summer when people are going on holiday.
+Most people have access to a car these days and travel to some extent; so they often take their pets with them!
+Travelling with pets is common around the holiday season, during school holidays and during summer when people are going on holiday.

-Dog owners are always wondering how to keep their pooches safe when they’re travelling, whether it’s to prevent them running away or getting lost, the logistics of travelling, general health and wellbeing and insurance.
+Dog owners are always wondering how to keep their pooches safe when they’re travelling, whether it’s to prevent them from running away or getting lost, the logistics of travelling, general health and wellbeing or insurance.

-Dog owners take the wellbeing of their dog seriously, so you should make options available to them that allow them to do that.
+Dog owners take the well-being of their dogs seriously, so you should make options available to them that allow them to do that.

 An obvious choice, but the most obvious choices are often the best.
 Every dog needs to eat regularly to survive.
 The difference is that much like human diets – think keto, vegetarian and vegan – dogs have specialist diets and plenty of choices these days.